 Coke Or Pepsi?

 If you chose A or B, you should just be careful of how much of this stuff you drink.
-I know a guitar player gets thirsty but its no good for ya. 🙂
+I know a guitar player gets thirsty, but it’s no good for you.

 What Sounds Do You Like?

-Add some more questions to the list that are more personal to you.
-What do you like and dislike about sound or music.
-If you buy an electric and loud noise bothers you, then you will not get far.
+Add some more questions to the list that are personal to you.
+What do you like and dislike about sound or music?
+If you buy an electric guitar and loud noise bothers you, then you will not get far.

-If you buy a steel string acoustic but like classic music then you might be disappointed.
-Its very important to first consider what you like before selecting a guitar.
+If you buy a steel string acoustic but like classical music then you might be disappointed.
+It’s very important to first consider what you like before selecting a guitar.

 Unless of course you have been at it for 20 years and know exactly what you want.
-In this case the only thing holding you back might be your spouse!
+In this case, the only thing holding you back might be option paralysis!

 Whatever it is, a new guitar is a thrill when it fits you like a glove.
 Good luck with your choice, we know it will be a good one!